 Echo and Radar are two male Big Brown Bats that were donated to us from the Bat Lab at OSU run by Dr. Mitch Masters.
 Radar is permanently injured and Echo was orphaned at a very young age.

 Luna is a female Big Brown Bat who found her way to Ohio Nature Education in the spring of 1998.
 Only two days old, she was discovered by a wildlife rehabilitator in Licking County, Ohio.
 It appeared she had fallen off of her mother.
 Her eyes were still closed and she was covered with peach fuzz-like fur, not to mention her umbilical cord was still attached.
-She was raised by one of the ONE staff who has the appropriate training and permits to raise orphaned bats.
-Though Luna is able to fly, she is not releasable.
-Wild bats are taught by their mothers to "echolocate," or find hibernicula (places to hibernate).
-Luna does not have this vital training, however she serves as an important ambassador because she teaches people that bats are amazing, highly beneficial creatures.
+For reasons unknown, Luna is unable to fly and is not releasable.
+She serves as an important ambassador because she teaches people that bats are amazing, highly beneficial creatures.
 Luna also lives with two additional big brown bats, Tes & Chiro.